upsidedownlabs/Chords-Python/README.md

 - **Log Intervals**: The script logs data counts every second and provides a summary every 10 minutes, including the sampling rate and drift in seconds per hour.

 ## Applications
-To open another terminal and run an application, ensure the **LSL Stream** is running first.
+Open another terminal and run an application.
+Ensure the LSL Stream is running first.

 ### Installation
 Before running any application, install all dependencies with the following command: